Claude Code and builder-marketer workflowsPlatformApril 23, 202612 min read

 This is the proof I would actually run before committing to an SEO API for agent use.
 Make one real request.
 Inspect whether the response shape is compact, whether the job state is obvious, and whether the result is already usable by another tool, queue, or reviewer.

 That is better than asking whether the provider has 30 endpoints you may never use.
 One good call usually tells you whether the API fits your operating model.
+If you need a second call, make it a smoke test for the exact fields you expect a queue, agent, or internal tool to consume.

 Copy this command: first AgentSEO workflow call